GeorgeEliotArchive/chronology/README.md

 Use the following commands to run the two visualizations locally.

-`npm run calendar`: run the calendar visualization on `localhost:8000`
+`npm run calendar`: run the calendar visualization on `localhost:8000` Use the search bar to search for key terms in events.

 `npm run tree`: run the chronology tree on `localhost:8001`